design required end-facing a 5 ft. long 6.625" OD tube. But how is this

 get the "tail stock" close to its correct position, and correct angle.

 If anything is out of alignment, the buttress cylinders will emit creaking

 noises and will gradually work their way out of the tube.
 Torque requirements will also increase.|

-The Tesla primary coil will later be wound over this tube.
+The Tesla primary coil will later be slid inside this tube.

 |A special fly cutter had to be made to cut an opening